Asabeneh/30-Days-Of-Python/19_Day_File_handling/19_file_handling.md

 To write to an existing file, we must add a mode as parameter to the _open()_ function:

-- "a" - append - will append to the end of the file, if the file does not it creates a new file.
+- "a" - append - will append to the end of the file, if the file does not exist it creates a new file.
 - "w" - write - will overwrite any existing content, if the file does not exist it creates.

 Let us append some text to the file we have been reading: